Tudor-Cristea/Unobtrusive-COPES-paper/README.md

 - Some IDs (e.g., for files) are not present as a column.
 Thus, you might need to get them from the URL present in the requests table.
 You can check our examples, but you might need to adapt this
 - Some ID columns do not have the same variable name between tables.
 For example, discussions have "discussion_id" in the requests, but simply "id" in the "discussion_topic_dim".
 Some use "canvas_id".
 Check the canvas data portal, it can be really helpful: https://portal.inshosteddata.com/docs
 - Before merging tables, make sure the ID columns have the same class!
 If you read everything as character, you should not have this problem

+Finally, I want to thank Dr. Rianne Conijn (https://github.com/RConijn) for helping with parts of the code.
+I also want to thank Sonja Kleter for helping with all the slow and manual checks, necessary with such amounts of big data.
+This would have taken even longer without them!